pexip/pexip-conference-assistant/README.md

 # Conference Assistant

-This project tries to provide a web interface to manage a conference.
+This is a Proof of Concept that tries to provide a web interface to manage a Pexip Conference.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts